Taga Castle: Description

 Taga Castle is more of a fortified city than a military stronghold.
 It is located on a plateau 10 kilometer northeast of Sendai city near the Pacific coast.
 This area is a hill country which divides the Sendai Plain into half and which was close to Shiogama, a natural port which was also used during this era.
 The site was surrounded by a marsh and rivers, making it an appropriate place for defense.

 The fortification was a square enclosure, approximately 3.4 kilometers in perimeter, consisting of a 5-meter high earthen rampart surmounted by a wooden palisade, and protected by a 3-4 meter wide dry moat.
-The east side of the castle facing the connecting hills was especially well-protected, and an east side gate was built inside of hollow of the wall guarded by corner turret.
+The east side of the castle facing the connecting hills was especially well-protected, and an east side gate was built inside the hollow of the wall, guarded by a corner turret.
 Within the fortified main gate in the south was a main road of over 20 meters in width leading to a second square enclosure, 100 meter square, also with earthen walls.
 The outer area contained administrative offices, barracks and the residences of officers, while the inner area contained the higher government administrative buildings, workshops and storehouses.

 About a kilometer south of the Taga Castle ruins are the ruins of a large Buddhist temple complex, and outside the southern wall of the castle are the ruins of a planned settlement.

 The site today is maintained as an archaeological park.
 Taga Castle was listed as one of the 100 Fine Castles of Japan by the Japan Castle Foundation in 2006.